vulbyte/rustByExample/README.md

 here's a list for easy reference:

 ## if you are interested in learning rust
-this is a good resource, but some of this is HORRIBLY disorganised. i feel although this is actually a really good way to learn, it is given to you in a dessert first fasion.
+this is a good resource, but some of this is HORRIBLY disorganised. i feel although this is actually a really good way to learn, it is given to you in a dessert first fashion.

 1. [Hello World](https://doc.rust-lang.org/rust-by-example/hello.html) - Start with a traditional Hello World program.